Radically Inclusive Community Building

 There is a beautiful saying among the Xhosa tribe in Africa, Ubuntu, that says, “I am, because we are.”
 Our sense of self is directly related to the depth of our being known, being an integral part of the whole.
 This philosophy guides my work and my art.

-I believe radical inclusion is the path to positive change between humans, individuals, and collectives.
+I believe radical inclusion and transformative justice are paths to positive change between individuals and collectives.
 Radical inclusion is choosing to evolve beyond the outdated, fear-based fight and protect instinct of our primitive brain in relationship to other humans.
 Radical inclusion is when we welcome and respect the stranger, no matter how they are different from us.
-When we are radically inclusive, there is no “other.”

 Radical inclusion begins with the self and radiates out to our circles of community, from family and friends to acquaintances and neighbors to cities and nations.